Also known as Five S and Workplace Organization.

 Variants include 6S.

 One main issue faced when implementing 5S is that cost savings typically cannot be captured in most costing systems.
-There will be soft-savings in terms of quality, safety and moral, however, there will be no hard-savings that can be measured and tracked.
+There will be soft-savings in terms of quality, safety and employee morale, however, there will be no hard-savings that can be measured and tracked.
 One way to justify the value of 5S is by measuring the reduction in waste as a result of performing 5S activities.

 The 5S Phases